markus7017/myfiles/shelly/README.md

 They periodically announce their presence, which is used by the binding to find them on the local network.
 Sometimes you need to run the manual discovery multiple times until you see all your devices.

-`Important for Generation 1 Devices`:
+`Important for Generation 1 Devices:`
 It's strongly recommended to enable CoIoT in the device settings for faster response times (event driven rather than polling).
 Open the device's Web UI, section "COIOT settings" and select "Enable COCIOT".
 It's recommended to switch the Shelly devices to CoAP peer mode if you have only your openHAB system controlling the device.